Tips and advice

 • Motorcycles: Free

-The Dartford toll applies between 6am and 10pm every day, including weekends and bank holidays.
-The exact fee varies depending on the type of vehicle being driven.
+The charges for the Dartford Crossing apply between 6am and 10pm every day, including weekends and bank holidays.
+The exact fee varies depending on the type of vehicle being driven – see above for how much you’ll need to pay.

-It’s free to make the Thames crossing using the Dartford Tunnel or Queen Elizabeth II Bridge between 10pm and 6am.
+It’s free to use the Dartford Crossing between 10pm and 6am.

 What vehicles can use the Dartford Crossing?

-Motorcyclists, cars, and HGV’s are all able to use the Dartford Crossing, however, vehicles that are carrying hazardous loads are not permitted to use the northbound tunnel.
+Cars, motorcycles and HGVs are all able to use the Dartford Crossing.
+However, vehicles that are carrying hazardous loads are not permitted to use the northbound tunnel.
 Vehicles that are oversized will be identified prior to entering the northbound tunnel and may either be turned away, or guided so as not to enter the west (smaller) tunnel.

 The payment method for the Dartford Crossing is similar to that for the London Congestion Charge.
 Payment can be taken: